-- 1. Electives included in the 128 credits of total work required for the degree may consist of any courses offered for credit in the University, provided that the prerequisites as set forth in the bulletin are met and further provided that not more than two credits of physical education activities, eight of applied music, four of music organizations and six of typing are included.
+- 1. Electives included in the 128 credits of total work required for the degree may consist of any courses offered for credit in the University's four-year degree programs, provided that the prerequisites as set forth in the bulletin are met and further provided that not more than two credits of physical education activities, eight of applied music, four of music organizations and four of typing are included.
 (Credit limitations on applied music and music organizations do not apply to the Bachelor of Music degree.) - 2.
-The recommendations of the student's major professor. - 3.
+The recommendations of the student's major professor (i.e., Head of his major department). - 3.
 Except in the labor relations and medical technology curriculums, completion of Second Year foreign language on the university level (i.e., Russian, French, German, Greek, Spanish or Latin). - 4.
-Other requirements are set forth in the section on "Additional Requirements for Graduation" in Section X and on the following pages.
+Other requirements are set forth in the section on "Requirements for Graduation" in Chapter 6 and on the following pages.